sftpplus/sftpplus-docs/src/doc_source/operation/admin-authorization.rst

 * configuration/server/**OPTION-NAME**/
 * status

-There is a special permission target named `sync_pull` used to configure synchronization.
+There is a special permission target named `sync` used to configure synchronization between the cluster controller and the cluster nodes.
 Administrative roles assigned to real persons should not use this target.